ScratchAddons/website-v2/content/blog/v1-32-released.md

 ### Show user IDs

-Similar to the volume slider, there's now the option to only show user IDs when hoevring over their username.
+Similar to the volume slider, there's now the option to only show user IDs when hovering over their username.

 ### Editor dark mode and customizable colors

-There's now the option to customize the backdrop color of popups such as when creating varibales so they desn't have to use the accent color anymore.
+There's now the option to customize the backdrop color of popups such as when creating variables so they don't have to use the accent color anymore.

 ### Website dark mode and customizable colors